Bolevec Disaster: Explosion

-At 25 May 1917, 2,580 own workers (862 men and 1,718 women) and 354 constructional workers were presented in the area.
+At 25 May 1917, 2,580 own workers (862 men and 1,718 women) and 354 constructional workers were present in the area.
 In the noon hours Vojtěch Žižka, worker in the Building No. 10 disposed for an assembling of landmine of the new type, reported a defective piece.
 The information even reached Ing.
 Rudolf Thiel, director of the plant, but he did not show any attention to it.

 Between 1:35 and 1:45 p.m. an explosion of one of the landmines occurred in Building No. 10, killing a few people.
 Because of the packages of TNT stored in the same house multiple another blasts smashed the building down and provoked other following ones.
 All of the workers became to run in panic out, but this strategically important military facility was protected by a barbed wire fences, watchtowers and locked gates, which crucially complicated the evacuation.
 The main explosion occurred at 2:50 p.m. creating the pressure wave about six kilometers wide, also breaking many windows in the very centre of Plzeň.
 Blasts continued till the evening hours.